IBM/ubiquity-docker-plugin/README.md

  * Native POSIX Client (--volume-driver spectrum-scale)
  * CES NFS (Scalable and Clustered NFS Exports) (--volume-driver spectrum-scale-nfs)

-Each docker plugin supports an extendable set of storage specific options.
-The following describes these options for Spectrum Scale.
+Whe  Each docker plugin supports an extendable set of storage specific options.
+The following describes these options for Spectrum Scale.  ther the native or NFS driver is used, the set of options is exactly the same.
 They are passed to Docker via the 'opt' option on the command line as a set of key-value pairs.

 #### Supported Volume Types